-Operating System (OS)
+Operating System (Smartwatch OS)

-This attribute refers to the actual operating system of your smartwatch (not your smartphone such as iOS or Android).
-You'll want to find a smartwatch that has a widely supported watch OS such as Apple's WatchOS5 or Google's Wear OS as they have a lot of third-party apps and customization options available.
+This attribute refers to the actual operating system of the device.
+You'll want to find a smartwatch that has a widely supported watch OS such as Apple's WatchOS 5 or Google's Wear OS.
+The reason for this is that they have a lot of third-party apps and customization options available for users.

-Just like the previous section, this refers to whether or not the smartwatch model supports Bluetooth connection and syncing with Android smartphones.
+Whether the smartwatch supports a Bluetooth connection and syncing with an Android smartphone.
 The only model on this list that does not work with Android devices is the Apple Watch.
-On the other hand, Google's Wear OS has advanced integrations and functionality while working hand in hand with their Android smartphone operating system.
+Google's Wear OS offers advanced functionality as it compliments their Android operating system.

 Heart Rate Monitor

-All of the models in this list besides the Kate Spade Scallop have a heart rate monitor, but keep in mind not all heart rate monitors are equal.
-Some of them are not 24/7 tracking and will only read your heart rate every so often or during fitness or workout modes.
+Keep in mind, not all heart rate monitors are equal.
+Some of them do not offer 24/7 tracking.
+Those that don't will only read your heart rate every couple of minutes or only during when the workout mode is enabled.

 Native Sleep Tracking

-Keep in mind, due to the limited battery life on most of the models on this list, sleep tracking isn't practical even through a third-party app unless you decide to charge it during the day and wear it at night which we think most won't want to do.
+Keep in mind, there is limited battery life on most of the smartwatches on this list.
+This makes sleep tracking impractical even through a third-party app.
+That is unless you decide to charge it during the day and wear it at night which most won't want to do.